emerald/TEmPLE/README.md

 news—we can be more confident in that Emerald is a truly general-purpose language.
 However, the original, non-Emerald implementation of Emerald, from which Emerald was bootstrapped, is no longer available.
-This poses a problem since to run Emerald, you have to rely on a binary compiled by someone, some time long ago, and which has been lying around on the Internet since.
+This poses a problem, since to run Emerald, you have to rely on a binary compiled by someone, some time long ago, and which has been lying around on the Internet since.